ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. _python_interpreters:

-How do I handle Python not having a Python interpreter at /usr/bin/python on a remote machine?
+How do I handle not having a Python interpreter at /usr/bin/python on a remote machine?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 While you can write Ansible modules in any language, most Ansible modules are written in Python,